The Daluis Gorges

 The RNF, the association of Nature reserve of France brings together more than 700 nature professionals (rangers, curators, animators, etc.), who work in nearly 350 nature reserves.

-The Gorges de Daluis were dug by the passage of the Var river in wine-colored rocks called pelites and dating back more than 250 million years .
-These red colored rocks correspond to volcanic ash and fine sediments deposited millions years ago, which have undergone iron oxidation more or less strong.
-This rock color is very striking because it is located directly next to a very white rock called white gypsum, they really mark this landscape.
+The Gorges de Daluis were dug by the passage of the Var river in wine-colored rocks called pelites and dating back more than 250 million years.
+These red colored rocks correspond to volcanic ash and fine sediments deposited millions years ago.
+They have undergone iron oxidation more or less strong.
+This rock color is very striking because it is located directly next to a very white rock called white gypsum.
+They really mark this landscape.
 Gray and black marls from the Cretaceous period will also be found on this territory, which also contrast with the very present red rock.

 These gorges form a spectacular notch of more than 900 meters and are classified in Natura 2000 zone.
 This nature reserve has several nationally protected plant species and also species of heritage interest.
 They are also home to endemic animal species such as reptiles, birds, bats, and invertebrates.